Greene-Ethan/EthanGreene.github.io/README.md

 ### Impact X
 [Link](https://charleston.edu/school-business/centers-initiatives/center-entrepreneurship/impactx.php#accordion-22dd17d9-3365-41af-a6aa-a5bdb6e4a743-0)

-I worked with a team of entrepreneurs to develop a for-profit start-up company with a purpose to change the world for the better.
-We then pitched our company to a group of angel investors.
+As part of a semester-long course, I collaborated with a team to develop a for-profit startup focused on social impact.
+Led aspects of product development and strategy, and pitched the final concept to a panel of angel investors.

 ### Foundational Java Datastructures Implementation